About the artist

 Artist Statement

-What do I want to say with my art?
+What do I want to say through my work?

 Celebrate duality, dichotomy.
 Enjoy all the wide spectrums of everything and nothing, and all the things in between.